kytulendu/rra-krr/rrowl.md

 - The Ancient's Knowledge Repository Puzzle or AKRP for short is an artifact left by The Ancient for their uplifted races, like the Monolith from Arthur C. Clarke's Space Odyssey series, it function as an observer (before they mysteriously disappear around 300,000-100,000 years ago) and influence the uplifted races toward technological and philosophical development, and later lead to space travel.
 It made of an unknown material, have unknown mass and was indestructible as there is some kind of force field protect it against any damage and analysis.
 The force field was so advanced that it was unknown to current physics.
 Even The Drakor, the most advanced race in the known was unable to understand or analyze it.
 Upon contact with any living being that it deem intelligent enough, it will emit light, sound, symbol, vibration, radio waves or any "sense" that a living being that touch it prefer in various patterns, including tests to measure if the living being is advanced enough to access it's repository.
 The lowest requirement depended on the species that The Ancient uplifted, such as the knowledge of advanced stone tools and animal domestication for the Rra-krr.
-There is a limitation of which knowledge the uplifted race can access with their current technological level, they can't access any detailed topic that is above their technological level as to advance their access, the uplifted race need to solve the puzzle that are mostly technological in nature, with some philosophy in the mix that the answer are difference between the uplifted race determined by The Ancient and AKRP.
+There is a limitation of which knowledge the uplifted race can access with their current technological level, they can't access any detailed topic that is above their technological level.
 Such as, one can't access fission energy topic while their technological level is at iron age for example.
+To advance their access, the uplifted race need to solve the puzzle that are mostly technological in nature, with some philosophy in the mix that the answer are difference between the uplifted race determined by The Ancient and AKRP.
 - And yes, that Nepeta-Leaves extract or Rra-krr’s mint tea is exactly a catnip delivered product.